 There are a variety of student loans available to parents who are interested in helping their child pay for college.
 Parents can consider either federal or private student loans.
 Parent PLUS Loans are federal student loans available to parents.
 Private lenders will likely have their own loans and terms available for parent borrowers.

-It’s important to note here that figuring out how to fund your child or children’s education is a personal and individualized decision.
-Continue reading for an overview of the different loan types available to parents and some important considerations to make before borrowing money to pay for your child’s education.
+Figuring out how to fund your child’s education is a personal decision.
+Read on for an overview of the different loan types available to parents and some important considerations to make before borrowing money to pay for your child’s education.

 Types of Parent Student Loans